PyO3/pyo3/guide/src/migration.md

 Additionally `FromPyObject` gained an associated type `Error`.
 This is the error type that can be used in case of a conversion error.
-During migration using `PyErr` is a good default, later a custom error type can be introduced to prevent unneccessary creation of Python exception objects and improved type safety.
+During migration using `PyErr` is a good default, later a custom error type can be introduced to prevent unnecessary creation of Python exception objects and improved type safety.

 Before: